gyulanemeth/bluefox.email/comparisons/bluefox-vs-brevo.md

 In October 2025, Brevo quietly renamed its "Business" tier to "Standard" and slotted a new "Professional" tier in above it at $499 per month.
 Two months later it closed a €500 million Series C and crossed into unicorn territory.
 The product underneath those announcements has been broadening for years (email, SMS, WhatsApp, web push, live chat, a sales CRM, an AI marketing agent), but the late-2025 stretch was when Brevo's positioning shifted clearly.
 This is no longer an email tool that grew up.
 It's a customer engagement suite aimed at HubSpot's mid-market, priced to undercut.

 BlueFox Email is a different kind of bet.
 One product, email only, sold per-send rather than per-contact, with every feature available on the free tier.
-There's a managed sending mode and an optional bring-your-own AWS SES mode for teams that want IP isolation and their own AWS billing relationship.
+There's a managed sending mode (with an optional dedicated IP add-on) and an optional bring-your-own AWS SES mode for teams that want full IP isolation and their own AWS billing relationship.
 No SMS, no CRM, no landing pages, no AI agent.

 The honest question isn't which platform is "better."
 The two target different shapes of business.
 The useful question is which model fits your situation: a wide bundle priced by email volume, or a narrow product priced by sends with the option to run on top of your own AWS infrastructure.
 What follows is a section-by-section comparison covering design, integrations, automation, deliverability, personalization, segmentation, analytics, support, and pricing, with scenario-based cost math at the end.
 Numbers reflect public pricing and documentation as of May 2026.